What Do Pest Control Worker Do?

-Job Description: Apply or release chemical solutions or toxic gases and set traps to kill or remove pests and vermin that infest buildings and surrounding areas.
+Occupation Description Apply or release chemical solutions or toxic gases and set traps to kill or remove pests and vermin that infest buildings and surrounding areas.

-Pest Control Worker Responsibilities
+List of Pest Control Worker Job Duties

 - Drive truck equipped with power spraying equipment.